raspberrypisig/remaster-pi-images/README.md

 3. Add raspbian image (eg. 2019-09-26-raspbian-buster.img) to the directory
 4. Edit config.toml

-   At minimum, you might want to edit the ORIGINAL_IMAGE and REMASTERED_IMAGE variables.
+   At minimum, you might want to edit the variables ORIGINAL_IMAGE, REMASTERED_IMAGE, INCREASE_DISK_SIZE_AMOUNT_MB .
 5. Add files you want in the final image into the **files** directory
 6. Add scripts you want to run inside the image container (eg. to install packages) into the **scripts** directory.
 There are scripts included by default to do an apt-update and install nodered.